-If you are an international student and you would like to pursue an internship, you will need Curricular Practical Training (CPT) authorization.
-This authorization allows you to work in a position directly related to your major area of study before you have completed your degree.
+If you are an international student (F-1) and you would like to pursue a paid internship, you will need Curricular Practical Training (CPT) authorization.
+This authorization allows you to work in a position off campus that is directly related to your major area of study before you have completed your degree.

 In order to activate your CPT authorization, you will need to watch the CPT module, meet with an International Student and Scholar Services (ISSS) advisor, and register for an eligible credit-bearing internship course.

 Many CLA departments have internship courses (3896) that fulfill CPT requirements.
 Or consider CLA 3896, Internship Reflection: Making Meaning of Your Experience.
 Learn more about International Student and Scholar Services.